quicwg/base-drafts/draft-ietf-quic-tls.md

 protected with AEAD_AES_128_GCM, the sample takes bytes 13 to 28 inclusive (using zero-based indexing).

-Note that multiple QUIC packets might be included in the same UDP datagram and that each one is handled separately.
+Multiple QUIC packets might be included in the same UDP datagram.
+Each packet is handled separately.

 ### AES-Based Header Protection {#hp-aes}